 N26 offers free money transfers within the Eurozone through the Single Euro Payments Area (SEPA).

-To send money to non-Euro accounts or cross-currency transfers, N26 employs TransferWise to carry out the transactions in over 30 currencies which are way cheaper than the normal bank transfer.
+To send money to non-Euro accounts or cross-currency transfers, N26 employs Wise, formerly known as TransferWise to carry out the transactions in over 30 currencies which are way cheaper than the normal bank transfer.
 The transfer fees will depend on the foreign currency used and the amount.

 Similarly, Revolut offers international money transfers service to customers.
 Although the fee structure is different from N26.
 There might be additional bank charges for wire transfers in the non-Euro zone or cross-currency transactions.